-Further along, I began discovering that kids can actually be kind of funny when the opportunity to laugh with them, rather than be laughed at by them, arises.
-For example, last weekend another PCV, Jackie, and I wanted to do yoga in a hotel’s garden, but peacefully, not under the Constant Gaze of curious Malagasy.
-I knew this would be impossible with a group of children milling about nearby but we went for it anyways.
-As expected the kids started giggling and mimicking us.
-I hate to admit it, but it was kind of cute seeing them join in, shifting from downward dog to plank, and falling over each other when Jackie and I turned sideways for side plank.
+Further along, I began to appreciate their presence more.
+For example, last weekend another PCV, Jackie, and I wanted to do yoga in a hotel’s garden.
+I was a little embarrassed to do yoga in front of a group of children milling about nearby but we went for it anyways.
+As expected, the kids started giggling and mimicking us.
+It ended up being pretty cute to see them join in, shifting from downward dog to plank, and falling over each other when Jackie and I turned sideways for side plank.

 Photos: (1) Kids playing at our hotel (2) Kids doing yoga (3-6) This is what happens when you give a group of kids a balloon